JifuZhao/Algorithms_Specialization/README.md

 # Princeton_Algorithms_Specialization
-Repository for Algorithms Specialization by Princeton University
+Repository for Algorithms Specialization by Stanford University and Princeton University